Christ is My Inheritance

 Members of God’s Family

-As I write this, many Americans are unemployed or under-employed.
-Some older people fear running out of money before they die.
-People of all ages worry about not having enough resources to live on, going broke or bankrupt.
+Today, many people around the world are unemployed or underemployed.
+They feel that the system is rigged against them, and they are right.
+Older people fear running out of money before they die.
+People of all ages worry about not having enough resources to live on, going broke, or becoming bankrupt.
 We all want security; that’s natural.
-The Bible gives lots of sound financial counsel and teaches us to ask the Lord to provide for all our needs.
-And He does!
+The Bible offers sound financial counsel and teaches us to ask the Lord to provide for all our needs.
+And He often does it in this life.
+And God always gives His believers the richest riches in the life to come!

 Martyrs in Ecuador

-In 1952, Jim and Elisabeth Elliot and four other missionary couples denied themselves earthly riches to bring Christ’s good news to an isolated and violent tribe who otherwise might never hear of God’s grace, mercy, and peace in Jesus.
+In 1952, Jim and Elisabeth Elliot and four other missionary couples denied themselves earthly riches to bring Christ’s good news to an isolated and violent tribe in Ecuador that might otherwise never hear of God’s grace, mercy, and peace in Jesus.
 The missionaries sacrificed, practiced radical obedience to the Lord, and were willing to risk death to serve Christ.
-In 1956, the five husbands were all speared to death while attempting to evangelize the Huaorani people of Ecuador.
-And when they were killed, those missionaries were taken home to be with Jesus in Paradise.7 They were promoted to Glory.
-For them and for all Jesus’ followers, life is only for serving Christ and dying is gain.8 Do we really believe that?
+In 1956, the five husbands were all speared to death while attempting to evangelize the Huaorani people.
+And when they were killed, those missionaries were taken home to be with Jesus in Paradise.5 They were promoted to Glory.
+For them and for all Jesus’ followers, life is only for serving Christ, and dying is a gain.6 Do we really believe that?
+I do believe God, but I’m also weak enough to distrust Him sometimes.
+Lord, increase our faith!

 A Last Will and Testament

-With this legal document, the inheritance kicks in only when the person who made it dies.
-Christ is the Testator and Mediator of a new covenant who died on the cross the death we deserve to set us free from our sins.
-Then He rose from the grave to guarantee our newness of life and future resurrection and blessing.9 So we sing:
+Under this legal document, the inheritance kicks in only when the person who made it dies.
+Christ is the Testator and Mediator of a new covenant who died on the cross, the death we deserve, to set us free from our sins.
+Then He rose from the grave to guarantee our newness of life and future resurrection and blessing.7 So we sing:

 Living, He loved me.
 Dying, He saved me.
 Buried, He carried my sins far away.
 Rising, He justified freely forever.
-One day He’s coming, O glorious day!
+One day He’s coming, O glorious day!8

 Our Future Hope